sldesnoo-Delft/q1pulse/README.md

 - block_pulse
 - shaped_pulse
 - ramp: creates ramp on 1 output (2)
+- ramp_2paths: creates ramps on 2 paths (a.o. useful for sequencer real mode)
 - chirp: a linear sweep of the frequency (using IQ modulation)

 Notes: